Jisoo: 1995–2015: Early life and career beginnings

-2016–2022: Debut with Blackpink solo endeavors and acting
+2016–2022: Debut with Blackpink, solo endeavors and acting

-Jisoo debuted as one of the four members of girl group Blackpink on August 8, 2016, alongside Jennie, Rosé and Lisa, with the release of their single album Square One.
+Jisoo debuted as one of the four members of girl group Blackpink on August 8, 2016, alongside Jennie, Rosé and Lisa.
+The group's debut single album Square One featured the singles "Whistle", which topped the charts in South Korea, and "Boombayah."
+In 2018, Blackpink signed with Interscope Records in a global partnership with YG Entertainment.

 From 2017 to 2018, Jisoo joined Inkigayo as a host alongside Got7's Jin-young and NCT's Doyoung.
 She first ventured into acting in 2019 with a short cameo appearance in the tvN fantasy drama Arthdal Chronicles as Song Joong-ki's love interest.
 In June 2020, Jisoo's style in the teasers for Blackpink's single "How You Like That" went viral on social media.
 Celebrities and influencers in South Korea, China, Thailand, and Vietnam replicated her "two-bow hairstyle" and makeup, which Jisoo created herself.
 Her "dot style", a makeup idea she originated, trended on social media platforms such as Instagram to promote the challenge among overseas fans.

-Jisoo took part as writer on the lead single "Lovesick Girls" of Blackpink's first studio album The Album (2020).
+Jisoo took part as writer on "Lovesick Girls," the third single from Blackpink's first studio album The Album (2020).

-Jisoo had her first leading role in 2021 with JTBC series Snowdrop, starring alongside Jung Hae-in.
-She played a college freshman, Eun Yeong-ro, who is held hostage by her love interest.
+In 2021, Jisoo had her first leading role in the JTBC television series Snowdrop, helmed by Sky Castle's writer Yoo Hyun-mi and director Jo Hyun-tak.
+She played a college freshman, Eun Yeong-ro, who is held hostage by her love interest Lim Soo-ho, a North Korean agent portrayed by Jung Hae-in.
 The show ranked number one on Disney+ in four out of the five countries it was made available in, including South Korea.
 In September 2022, Jisoo was awarded Outstanding Korean Actress at the Seoul International Drama Awards for her role in Snowdrop.

-Jisoo contributed songwriting credits once again to "Yeah Yeah Yeah", the fourth track from Blackpink's second studio album, Born Pink (2022).
+Jisoo contributed songwriting credits once again to "Yeah Yeah Yeah," the fourth track from Blackpink's second studio album, Born Pink (2022).

-2023–present: Solo debut
+2023–present: Me, film debut and independent label

-On January 2, 2023, YG Entertainment announced that Jisoo would debut as a solo artist within the year and was in the midst of filming a music video.
-On March 5, teasers were uploaded to Blackpink’s social media accounts, confirming that her project would be released on March 31, 2023.